silverhand02/Hotel-Nguyen-Website/README.md

 ![Hotel Nguyen Website](readme-images/Description.png)

-This is a project for creating a Furniture Store Website.
-The website aims to provide users with a convenient platform to browse and purchase furniture items online.
+This is a project for creating a Hotel Nguyen Website.
+The website aims to provide users with a convenient platform to browse and book hotel rooms online.

 ## Table of Contents
 - [Features](#features)